cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

             accept:
               - "application/json"
         # This `random` datasource uses `Go` templates in the `url`
-        # and will be processed in two steps:
+        # and will be processed in two steps/passes:
         # 1) process the template tokens using the delimiters `${ }` configured in step #1
         # 2) execute the datasource itself using the delimiters `{{ }}` configured in step #2
         random: